Geode-solutions/Geode-Numerics/README.md

 ## Introduction

-Geode-Parameterization is an [OpenGeode](https://github.com/Geode-solutions/OpenGeode) module providing parameterization algorithms.
+Geode-Numerics is an [OpenGeode](https://github.com/Geode-solutions/OpenGeode) module providing various algorithms based on numerical solvers.
 This is a proprietary module from [Geode-solutions](https://geode-solutions.com), you will need a license file to use it.
 Please contact us directly for more information by [slack](https://slackin-opengeode.herokuapp.com) or by [mail](mailto:contact@geode-solutions.com).